 If that battle wasn't difficult enough, Allyson also went through a traumatic birth experience in November 2018, in which she had to undergo an emergency C-section at only 32 weeks gestation.
 She'd had preeclampsia, a rare pregnancy-related condition, that risked this otherwise healthy woman's life.
 Black women, in fact, are three to four times more likely to die from the disorder according to the Centers for Disease Control and Prevention — for no known reason.

-She spoke to POPSUGAR at an Athleta Supersonic event in New York about her experiences, and as for her advice?
+She recently spoke to POPSUGAR at an Athleta Supersonic event in New York about her experiences, and as for her advice?
 Well, you don't need to be an Olympian to understand how good — and life-saving — it is.